343GuiltySpark-04/cp2077-voiceswap/README.md

 - [Poetry](https://python-poetry.org/docs/) - for easier installing and running of RVC
 - GPU with up-to-date drivers - on CPU the process will take much longer
   - For NVIDIA make sure to instal [CUDA **11.8**](https://developer.nvidia.com/cuda-11-8-0-download-archive) or 11.7
+- An SSD or it may be slower

 ## Goals